microsoft/rushstack.io-website/docs/api/api-extractor.extractorresult.succeeded.md

 ## Remarks

 Normally the operation "succeeds" if `errorCount` and `warningCount` are both zero.
-However if [IExtractorInvokeOptions.localBuild](./api-extractor.iextractorinvokeoptions.localbuild.md) is `true`<!-- -->, then the operation "succeeds" if `errorCount` is zero (i.e. warnings are ignored).
+However if [IExtractorInvokeOptions.localBuild](./api-extractor.iextractorinvokeoptions.localbuild.md) is `true`, then the operation "succeeds" if `errorCount` is zero (i.e. warnings are ignored).